Mitigating Pretraining-Induced Attention Asymmetry in 2D+ Electron Microscopy Image Segmentation

-We tested three widely used 2D semantic segmentation models commonly applied in 2D+ segmentation tasks --- DeepLabV3+ \cite{chen2018encoder}, U-Net \cite{ronneberger2015u}, and SegFormer \cite{xie2021segformer} --- each with ResNet-based encoders (ResNet18, ResNet34, and ResNet50) to maintain comparability.
-These models were trained using binary cross-entropy with logits as the loss function and optimized with stochastic gradient descent.
-The learning rate and weight decay were tuned across experiments to ensure stable convergence.
+All models were implemented with ResNet-based \cite{he2016deep} encoders (ResNet18, ResNet34, ResNet50) to ensure comparability between experiments.
+The models were trained using binary cross-entropy with logits and optimized with Adam \cite{kingma2017adammethodstochasticoptimization}.
+The hyperparameters, including learning rate and weight decay, were empirically tuned to ensure stable convergence and high segmentation accuracy.